siddharth201/MyNotes/SystemDesign/ArchitecturalDesign/CleanArchitecture/CleanArchitecture.md

 A concise interview answer:

-> Clean Architecture is a software architecture pattern proposed by Robert C. Martin that separates an application into independent layers with clear responsibilities.
+> Clean Architecture is a `software architecture pattern` proposed by Robert C. Martin that separates an application into `independent layers with clear responsibilities`.
 The goal is to make the application maintainable, testable, scalable, and independent of frameworks, UI, databases, and external services.
 >
 > The core rule is the **Dependency Rule**:
 >